 Snow or sleet caused a slip & fall in Atlanta

-- Snow and sleet, even though rare in the Atlanta area, can create a tripping hazard of their own but can also worsen the risk of black ice.
-A thin layer of snow can cover up an icy surface below.
+- Snow and sleet, even though rare in the Atlanta area, can create a tripping hazard of their own but can create a risk for the formation of black, slippery ice.
+A dusting or very thin accumulation of snow can often cover or conceal ice below.

 Spills cause falls in Atlanta, GA

 - Oil and other slippery fluids can spill onto the surface of a parking lot, creating a slick patch that is a tripping or slipping hazard.

 Debris leads to a fall in Atlanta

 - Items left in parking lots or on sidewalks in walking paths can create a tripping hazard, causing a fall risk.

 Uneven surfaces can lead to falls in Atlanta